 NEIGHBORHOOD CRIME WATCH

-If you have a neighborhood group who would like to start a crime watch program, please contact our offices or send an e-mail to email@example.com.
+If you have a neighborhood group who would like to start a crime watch program, please email the police station.

 Crime Watch is a group of neighbors looking out for neighbors.
 It’s getting to know each other and becoming familiar with the normal comings and goings of the neighborhood.
-Knowing this helps neighbors to identify things which are not ordinary.
-Things like strange vehicles and suspicious persons stand out.
+This process helps neighbors identify things that are out of the ordinary like strange vehicles or suspicious persons.
 We encourage everyone to look out for each other.
-Two of 10 people feel like they don’t want to bother the police.
-Believe me, it is not a bother.
-We want the call.
+Two of ten people feel like they don’t want to bother the police.
+Believe us, it is not a bother.
+We want the call!